ArnavRocks7/federated_health_app./README.md

 2. Install the dependencies listed in `requirements.txt` (the pinned `scikit-learn` version matches the version used during training to avoid compatibility drift).
-3. (Optional) Run a quick hyperparameter search to squeeze extra performance:
+3. *(Optional)* Run a quick hyperparameter search to squeeze extra performance before committing to a full retrain.
+This step explores learning rate, tree depth, and regularisation strength combinations and reports the best validation metrics it encounters.
+Skip this step if you simply want to reuse the curated defaults.

    ```bash
    python training/train_pipeline.py \